Supporting your child's school journey

 Applying for school

-Is your child ready for school
+Helping your child prepare for Reception

 What does being school ready mean